-CASA will use the following to measure CASA’s success in complying with the IPS requirements:
+We will use the following to measure our success in complying with the IPS requirements:

-- feedback from the public is positive as to the information published or information explaining how material can be accessed
+- public feedback is positive in relation to information published or information explaining how material can be accessed

-- number of complaints received regarding access or readability or usability of the material
+- number of complaints received regarding our information's:

 - Information Commissioner review shows no major compliance issues

-- Reduction in numbers of formal requests for access under the FOI Act as a result of more accessible published information.
+- reduction in numbers of formal requests for access under the FOI Act due to more accessible published information.